A Travel Price Comparison for France Giverny vs. Aix-en-Provence for Food, Attractions, Couples, and Backpackers

 There are many up and coming restaurants in the Giverny area.
 There are cozy cafes and charming restaurants in the town.
 If you visit as part of a tour, a restaurant stop may be included.

-Aix-en-Provence doesn't have the most active nightlife scene.
+Most people don't head to Aix-en-Provence specifically for the nightlife scene, but you can find a few options.
 The nightlife scene that does exist is mostly influenced by the town's large student population.

 Aix-en-Provence is an amazing town to visit for its shopping opportunities.
 However, Giverny is not a noteworthy shopping destination.